rphair/frankenwallet/docs/index.md

 ---
+description: An air-gappable transaction building & key backup and secured browser wallets for Cardano & other cryptos.
-layout: home
+layout: page
+nav_order: 10
 title: The Frankenwallet
-description: An air-gappable transaction building & key backup and secured browser wallets for Cardano & other cryptos.
-nav_order: 00
 ---

 # An encrypted, air-gapped Linux bootable USB drive for Cardano & other cryptocurrency secure operations